kb-dk/solr-and-snippets/corpus_analysis/README.md

 and have a @decls attribute containing a reference to metadata in the TEI header.
 The latter is not universal, but we use it in ADL.
 I have implemented this using a [shell script](find_sonnet_candidates.sh) and [a transform](sonnet_candidate.xsl).
+Finally, we don't do anything unless there are 14 lines of poetry.

-It creates a long table with data on the sonnet candidates it finds.
+This creates a long table with data on the sonnet candidates it finds.

 ## Approximately pentametric